Create a public OAuth app

 When you have finished setting your scopes and redirect URLs, click Save in the top right to save your changes.

-If this is your first time using OAuth with Klaviyo’s APIs, we recommend checking out Klaviyo’s Node Example Integration, an Express app written in TypeScript.
-This sample app is designed to help you get started programming an OAuth integration using Klaviyo’s TypeScript SDK.
+If this is your first time using OAuth with Klaviyo's APIs, we recommend checking out our OAuth example apps on GitHub.
+We designed these apps to help you get started setting up OAuth and making calls with our server-side APIs:

 Next steps

-OAuth is required for your app to be considered for Klaviyo’s Integration Directory.
-Follow our guide on authorizing your app with OAuth.
+OAuth is required for your app to be considered for Klaviyo’s Integrations Directory.
+Follow our guide on making API calls using OAuth.

 Additional resources